 From measuring user engagement to understanding ways you can improve your page design, bounce rate can be a great metric to analyze and learn about how you can improve your site

-If you’re unfamiliar with bounce rate, and you’re wondering what it is and why it’s important, you’ve come to the right page.
+If you’re unfamiliar with bounce rate, and you’re wondering what it is and why it’s important, you’ve come to the right place.

 Bounce Rate Defined

-Bounce rate refers to when someone lands on a page on your site and takes no other action – such as submitting a form, clicking an interlink, or anything else – and thus leaves the page and your site.
+Bounce rate refers to when someone lands on a single page on your site and takes no other action – such as submitting a form, clicking an internal link, or anything else – and thus leaves the page and your site.
 From this lack of action, they are considered to have “bounced.”

-Unlike other metrics we measure for digital marketing where we want high numbers for success, the lower your bounce rate, the better.
+Unlike other digital marketing metrics we measure where we want high numbers for success, the lower your bounce rate, the better.

 If you have Google Analytics on your website, you can find bounce rate as a column under Behavior in various areas of the interface.
 For example, here is the view when examining what channels are generating the most traffic: